What is Responsible Disclosure?

 When a researcher uncovers and discloses a security flaw to the vendor, there is no grand payday.
 While there are a few bug bounty platforms and research programs that offer awards or payment for submitting vulnerabilities, those do not make up the bulk of overall vulnerability reporting.
 Rather than monetary gain, there are opportunities for security firms to publish their findings, deepen their credibility in the industry, and flaunt their technical prowess.

-Responsible disclosure that results from these independent findings in current applications, software, and hardware can serve as an introduction to form new alliances in the tech field and help keep the general population safe.
-Some companies will form a business agreement with the security firm who uncovered a vulnerability in their product, oftentimes to extricate bugs in the same class.
-Bringing security vulnerabilities to hardware and software companies through responsible disclosure can also open the door to future work, as was the case when VerSprite located a vulnerability in one of NordVPN’s products.
+Responsible vulnerability disclosure that results from these independent findings in current applications, software, and hardware can serve as an introduction to forming new alliances in the tech field and help keep the general population safe.
+Some companies will form a business agreement with the security firm that uncovered a vulnerability in their product, oftentimes to extricate bugs in the same class.

 Building Relationships Between Cybersecurity Firms and Vendors